-Develop options for a-standard methodologyies to establish MFLs/ and Reservations (C3), including:-(C3)
+Develop options for standard methodologies to establish MFLs and Reservations (C3), including:

-- a. options for uniform definitions of "significant harm" for the different water body types (wetlands, lakes, rivers, springs) within the CFWI - b.a. options for definition and application of baselines - c.b. options for uniform metrics to express MFL criteria - c. a "tool box" of methods applicable for establishing MFLs for different water body types and settings within the CFWI - d. options for uniform definitions of "significant harm" for the different water body types (wetlands, lakes, rivers, springs) within the CFWI - e. options for uniform metrics to express Reservations criteria; and - d.f. a "tool box" of methods applicable for establishing Reservations for different water body types and settings within the CFWI.
+- a. options for definition and application of baselines - b. options for uniform metrics to express MFL criteria - c. a "tool box" of methods applicable for establishing MFLs for different water body types and settings within the CFWI - d. options for uniform definitions of "significant harm" for the different water body types (wetlands, lakes, rivers, springs) within the CFWI - e. options for uniform metrics to express Reservations criteria; and - f. a "tool box" of methods applicable for establishing Reservations for different water body types and settings within the CFWI.

 This task will likely be the Team's most difficult to accomplish, and will require concurrence on a number of important definitions (e.g., significant harm, baseline) and sub-topics as outlined above.
 The Team will develop options for uniform metrics and a set of methods ("tool box") adaptable to specific water body types in various hydro-geologic settings within the CFWI.
 This will be done in consideration of knowledge gained in items C1 and C2 above and other relevant information (scientific literature) shared between Team members.
 This will require coordination with the Environmental Measures, Hydrologic Analysis, and Data Monitoring and Investigations Teams.
-It is expected that the Team will generate a-technical memoranduma outlining a-standard methodology-ies for establishing MFLs and Reservations.
+Coordination with the Department of Environmental Protection's statewide Consumptive Use Permitting Consistency (CUPcon) effort will also be required.
+It is expected that the Team will generate technical memoranda outlining standard methodologies for establishing MFLs and Reservations.